 testing

 Food safety testing is a vital part of maintaining the health and wellbeing of consumers.
-The importance of testing food, how it’s transported, and the facilities it originates from have been prioritized in recent months as more consumers become wary of what enters their home and what they put on or within their bodies.
+The importance of testing food, how it’s transported, and the facilities it originates from are a priority as more consumers become wary of what enters their home and what they put on or within their bodies.

 What is Food Safety Testing?